Creating Admin Panels in Flask with FlaskAdmin

 In this code:

-• We first import the necessary modules, Flask from flask and Admin from flask_admin.
+- We first import the necessary modules,

-• Finally, we define a simple route for the home page and run the application in debug mode.
+Adminclass and attach it to the Flask application.
+We also give the admin panel a name and specify the template mode. - Finally, we define a simple route for the home page and run the application in debug mode.

 Adding Models to the Admin Panel